 1 tablespoon active dry yeast

 2 quarts frying oil (i.e., safflower or canola oil)

-Mix 3 tablespoons of warm water with yeast adding a pinch of sugar.
+To make these Scones, mix 3 tablespoons of warm water with yeast adding a pinch of sugar.
 Set aside for 10 minutes for yeast to activate and foam.
 In the meantime, combine hot water, oil (or melted shortening), salt, and sugar in a large bowl.
 Once the yeast has activated, add egg to the yeast mixture.
 Mix well.
 Add the egg/yeast mixture to the oil/sugar mixture.
 Stir well.
 Gradually add flour stirring well after each addition.
 Knead the dough as it stiffens until you get a doughy, elastic consistency.
 About 5 minutes.
 Then place dough in a well-greased bowl, turning once to grease the top.
 Let dough rise for about 30 minutes or until double in size.
 Be sure to watch the short video tutorial and I’ll show you exactly how to make a Utah Scones.